Holonomic equations and efficient random generation of binary trees: Dulucq-Penaud bijection proof

 \subsection{Slanting binary trees}

 Following Dulucq and Penaud, I represent \emph{Motzkin trees} as specific \emph{binary trees} in which leaves~$\Box$ are added.
-In such binary trees, only the three first configurations below are allowed and the rightmost one is not
+In such binary trees, only the three first configurations below are allowed and the fourth and rightmost one is not.

 The first configuration corresponds to a binary node, the second configuration corresponds to a unary node and the third configuration corresponds to an end node in the classical presentation (for instance in Figure~\ref{fig:truc}).
-I call such trees \emph{slanting trees}.
+I call such trees \emph{slanting trees} or \emph{binary slanting trees}, from the french \emph{arbres binaires penchés}.

 Figure~\ref{fig:truc} shows the $9$ Motzkin trees with $4$ edges and their corresponding slanting trees.
 Let us label each node of a slanting tree with a number between $1$ and $2m+1$, where $m$ is the number of internal nodes of the slanting tree.
 Let us call such a labeled tree a \emph{labeled slanting tree}.
 Now consider labeled slanting trees with one marked leaf.
 Let us call it a \emph{leaf-marked slanting tree}.
 Below there is a labeled slanting tree of size $4$ and a leaf-marked labeled slanting tree, where the mark is on the leaf labeled $8$.